 No, this is not a funny answer.

-Masks aren't mandatory at The Cove.
-We are no longer asking for proof of vaccination.
+Masks aren't mandatory at The Cove, but we support anyone who wears one.
 There are still air purifiers in each bathroom and access is limited to tent sites.
 Trailers in full service sites with their own bathrooms will not have access to the campground bathroom building.